OneMPLS Capacity Building Grants

 Please do not submit multiple applications; only one application per organization will be reviewed.

 - Application Period Begins: November 1, 2021 at 9 a.m.
 CST

 - Deadline to Apply: November 22, 2021 at 4 p.m.
 CST

 - Award/Denial Notifications: January 10, 2022 by 5 p.m. via email.

 - Grant Period: January through December 2022.
 Payments will be issued in late January and early February.

 As you consider applying for this funding opportunity, you are welcome (but not required) to contact Patrice Relerford at email@example.com or Jo-Anne Stately at firstname.lastname@example.org with questions or to request a 10-to-15-minute phone call about the content of your proposal.
 Due to high demand, email is the most efficient way to reach out.
 If necessary, phone calls can be scheduled after an email is sent.
 Please read the guidelines in advance of the phone conversation.
 Please contact either Patrice or Jo-Anne (not both of them) to avoid duplication of effort.

 For assistance with our online portal, including help with your username and/or login information, please contact our Grants Administration team at email@example.com.

 Frequently Asked Questions

-May individuals apply for funding?
+May individuals or for-profit businesses apply for funding?
 No, this opportunity is available to 501(c)(3) organizations or groups with a fiscal sponsor.

 If I am a current grantee of the Minneapolis Foundation, can I apply for funds?
 Yes, as long as your request aligns with the purpose of the OneMPLS Capacity Building Grants.
 Please make sure you have completed the reporting requirements for other awards from the Foundation.